SalesforceAIResearch/xLAM/README.md

 ```

 **Note:** You may need to tune the Temperature setting  for different applications.
 Typically, a lower Temperature is helpful for tasks that require deterministic outcomes.
-Additionally, for tasks demanding adherence to specific formats or function calls, explicitly including formatting instructions is advisable.
+Additionally, for tasks demanding adherence to specific formats or function calls, explicitly including formatting instructions is advisable and important.